johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 This is a good example of possibly using too many clusters, in which the interpreter could then combine them!
 I would interpret the pink and green clusters to both represent a dolomitic rock type, while the yellow and blue clusters represent a less favorable carbonate layer.
 The orange and black clusters might remain separate clusters, as the orange appears to have slightly lower density, which could be a function of the mineralogy or the porosity (either way it is systematically different).

-This can be incredibly valuable, because different rock types have different reservoir characteristics and lead to more or less production.
-Knowing that in one area of the basin we see a large amount of the favorable pink facies (dolomite), we would expect to see better performance than in antoher area that is dominated by the carbonate beg (yellow/blue).
+This can be incredibly valuable, because different rock types have different reservoir characteristics and lead to more or less oil production.
+Knowing that in one area of the basin we see a large amount of the favorable pink/green cluster (dolomite), we would expect to see better performance here than in another area that is dominated by the carbonate bed (yellow/blue).

-## Further Work / Extrapolation
-This was a gentle introduction of how k-means clustering adds value to the interpretation of rock types.
-This level of analysis is useful when moving into a new area to quickly get familiar with the different formations and their chracteristics.
-There are other applications to achieve a more granular result for a particular formation or group, which I may expand on with a future project.
-The general workflow would look like this:
-- Import all quality logs in the basin into a master Pandas DataFrame
-- Trim to only contain data for the relevant formation
-- Clean the data for reasonable values
-- Run K-Means Clustering
-- Export Results back to the wells
-- Map the clusters (rock types) around the basin as an isopach

-If our results look geologic/depositional in nature when mapped we can have confidence in our results, and use those maps to explain differential performance around the basin.
+## Expansion:
+This final approach to using this tool that I would like to cover is building a model using data from the just the Middle Bakken formation, **using data from multiple wells**.
+Why is this valuable?
+- Building a k-means model with data for one well, using 6 clusters, means that 6 groups will be identified in this well (all clusters will be present)
+- What is there are unique rock types in different parts of the basin?
+Our previously created model will not uniquely identify them and they will be shoehorned into one of existing cluster groups
+- Build a model using the data from multiple wells, then mapping the data spatially **allows up to see where some rock types appear and disapper**.